 The Best Watch For Chefs

-Everyone has their own preferences, but ideally, with the high temperatures in the kitchen, construction-wise, the best watch for chefs would be made with a ceramic case; a ceramic bezel; and a ceramic strap or a rubber strap.
+Some professional chefs don’t even wear a watch but others love having one on their wrist.
+Everyone has their own preferences, but ideally, with the high temperatures in the kitchen, construction-wise, the best watch for chefs would be made with a ceramic case, a ceramic bezel and a ceramic strap or a rubber strap.
 It would be much better if the strap is made of ceramic too, though.
 With all those descriptions said, the watches that fit the bill would be either the Hublot Big Bang Watch or the Technomarine Cruise Ceramic Chronograph Watch.